matthewc0913/sep10-freedom-project/blog/entry06.md

 While working on the website I also on vacation in Puerto Rico.
 I had to manage time doing this, time with family, time relaxing.
 So I set curtain days to work on the website.
 The rest of the days in PR can be with family or relaxing the hot weather.
 With this scheduling I finish the website and had fun in Puerto Rico with my family.
 Now I have learned to balance time to do certain things.

 ### Attention to detail
 With making a website I have to be perfect or the whole website can crash or look terrible.
 So I have to pay attention to detail to make it look perfect.
+So I mispelled a word or when things did not meet to my likings I had to change them.
+With everything perfect, I can feel comforable about sharing my website.
+Now I have learned to pay attention to detail.

 ## Next Steps
 I am looking forward to build something better for my freedom project website!